-We currently lease 20 stores, 5 warehouses, a distribution center and our head office from entities controlled by the Executive Chairman of the Board of Directors, Larry Rossy, or certain of his immediate family members, pursuant to long-term lease agreements.
+As at January 28, 2018, the Corporation leased 21 stores, five warehouses, a distribution centre and its head office from entities controlled by the Rossy family pursuant to long-term lease agreements.
 Rental expenses associated with these related-party leases are measured at cost, which equals fair value, being the amount of consideration established at market terms.